 7. Don’t use indoor plugs for outdoor Christmas lights

 Many people plug their outdoor lights into an indoor power outlet and run the wires under the window.
 This isn’t the smartest idea.
 Considering that 30% of break-ins occur through windows, providing a gap for burglars to get through makes your home more vulnerable.

 If you don’t have outdoor plug sockets, solar-powered and battery-operated lights can be a great (and more cost-efficient!) alternative.

 8. Update your home and contents insurance policy

 If you’ve received a particularly hefty holiday haul, the amount you’d need to replace your contents may have increased.
 If so, you should update your policy with an accurate sum insured (i.e, the maximum amount you’ll be paid if you ever need to make a claim) as soon as possible.
 With GIO, you can do that easily by logging into Online Services or calling us on 13 10 10.

 - How do I compare home and contents insurance?

 - Is it covered by Home and Contents Insurance?

 - How to insure your portable valuables

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.